keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 5. See actions, events, behaviors as **systems**, interconnected, looking at the larger picture and how we interact beyond individual perspectives, looking at end-to-end processes deeply, looking for the root causes of behaviors so we can change them.

 It's easier said than done, but that's why we're reading this book.
 As I reviewed this material, I remembered that the book "The Toyota Way to Service Excellence" by Jeffrey Liker could help us put the Systems Thinking in practice using Lean Thinking.
-And learning about Systems Thinking, we can see important concepts from lean thinking:
+And learning about Systems Thinking, we can see important concepts from Lean Thinking:

-- train and develop people through **repeated practice**, challenge people to do their best as an individual and as a team,
+- Train and develop people through **repeated practice**, challenge people to do their best as an individual and as a team,

-- question our assumptions and look for the **root cause** of problems,
+- Question our assumptions and look for the **root cause** of problems,

-- analyze end-to-end **processes** looking for wastes that cause deviations from the process so we can **continuously improve** towards our goals.
+- Analyze end-to-end **processes** looking for wastes that cause deviations from the process so we can **continuously improve** towards our goals.

-I feel this is theoretical, let's look at all this with examples.

-We
+Imagine a healthcare system where patients do not wait, but flow through the experience without interruptions.
+This is what we want in all services we provide as leaders and this is what we want as customers.

+To help organizations get started, Liker proposes a model focused on philosophy, process, people and problem solving:

+Not surprisingly, start with a long-term systems thinking approach to connect processes, people and problem solving in one strategy, creating a culture that challenges people to learn and grow and focus on solving problems.

+Design your business processes.
+Start with a high level view, understand what customers want, how much and whtn, then design the key processes to achieve these goals.
+Then start the detailed design, that's where the heavy lifting of continous improvement happens by team members.
+They are understanding the current state, developing future state visions, experimenting the changes, getting closer to the vision.

 - Lean means doing more with less, like a professional athlete.
 - Continuous Improvement means that we're constantly challending the way we work to find a better way.